Ten States with the Lowest Sales Tax

 Average combined sales tax: 5.696%

 The sales tax rate in some parts of Wisconsin are higher than they were last year due to recently enacted Milwaukee sales tax increases.
 But prescription drugs are tax-exempt statewide.
-You won’t need to pay Wisconsin sales tax on groceries, either.
+You won’t pay Wisconsin sales tax on groceries, either.

 Other good things to know about Wisconsin sales tax: